pixelyunicorn/2019-website-portfolio/_work/02-Temple-University-887d59e1-a450-43cd-98b5-fdc5c1e90379.md

 screenshots-mobile: screenshots/temple-homepage-m.png
 ---

-> > NOTE: This page is a work in progress.

 # A System of Legacy Systems

 When I started on this project, there was a team of 5 copy writers and developers tasked with maintaing and updating content on all 60+ websites.
 Trying to keep up with different versions of Drupal, WordPress, SharePoint, DreamWeaver, DIY PHP, plain HTML, and more easily becomes a pain — not to mention the security nightmares and the difficulties of training people to use 50+ different content management systems.